 Visitors are always welcome for either a short day tour or to spend some time in our self-catering accommodation adjacent to our Heritage Centre.
 The centre operates to the highest environmental standards.
 Here you can see first-hand a Wood Pellet Boiler, Solar Panels and Reed Bed System.

-The following programmes are available for Groups of 5 or more (booking essential):
+The following programmes are available for Groups of 5 or more (Advanced booking essential):

 1 Hour Visit - A Heritage & Organic Garden Tour, €7 p/p

 Visit to the heritage room with guided introduction to Nano Nagle story in the Blackwater Valley in the early 1800’s.
 Guided walk around our grounds and environmental features of the centre.
 Tea/Coffee/cake.

 2 Hour Visit - A Heritage & Organic Garden Tour with Cosmic Walk, €10 p/p